top of page

 The Leader Nobody Prepared You to Be

 One executive's journey home: from final warning to peaceful presence.
 Picture this: A senior executive, Marcus, receives a final written warning.
 Multiple complaints.
 Zero specifics.
 "Fear of reprisal," they said.
 Meanwhile, his father's dead.
-His marriage recently ended.
+His marriage abruptly ended.
 A close friend lost to suicide.
 And he's supposed to perform flawlessly in high-stakes meetings without missing a beat.
 This is what conscious leadership actually looks like.
 The messy before.
 The breakdown

 Caryn Cridland

-Feb 97 min read
+Feb 98 min read

 Why I Love Working With Brilliant Exceeders